-The Data Extraction section of this website covers these points in detail.
+The Extraction section of this website covers these points in detail.

 Build your cleansing machinery

-In the Transform section, we explore how and why improved data warehouse processing has impacted the transformation stage of ETL.
-Today, modern ETL systems leave the bulk of transformations in the analytics stage, and focus instead on loading minimally-processed data into the warehouse.
+In the Transform section of this site, we explore how and why improved data warehouse processing has impacted the transformation stage of ETL.
+Modern ETL systems leave the bulk of transformations for the analytics stage, and focus instead on loading minimally processed data into the warehouse.
 This increases the flexibility of your ETL process and gives your analysts greater control over data modeling.

-That said, there’s still some basic data cleansing that will need to happen during the ETL process.
-These commonly occurring scenarios need to be handled prior to loading data into your warehouse:
+That said, you may need to do some basic data cleansing during the ETL process.
+Certain commonly occurring scenarios should be handled prior to loading data into your warehouse:

-- Restructuring Data: Oftentimes, the way data is structured in a source data store makes it impossible or non-optimal to load it into another data store.
-A common example of this occurs when translating nested structures from a JSON API or MongoDB into a relational structure.
+- Restructuring data: Often, the way data is structured in a source data store makes it difficult or non-optimal to load it into another data store.
+This is the case, for example, when translating nested structures from a JSON API or MongoDB into a relational structure.

-- Data typing: You’ll need to type the data entering your system and maintain that type (i.e., currency, date) as it travels through your ETL process.
+- Data typing: You need to type the data entering your system and maintain that type (currency, date, etc.) as it travels through your ETL process.

-- Data schema evolution: This is a consideration for internal systems, but even more so when dealing with external data sources like SaaS APIs.
-If a SaaS tool adds a new column to their data collection, your system needs to be prepared to accommodate the change, ideally without human intervention.
-New fields get added frequently.
+- Data schema evolution: This is a consideration for internal systems, but it applies even more when you're dealing with external data sources like SaaS APIs.
+If a SaaS tool adds a new column to its data collection, your system needs to be prepared to accommodate the change, ideally without human intervention.
+As products and APIs evolve, new fields get added frequently.

 Manage the ETL process

-The final stage of this process is figuring out the functionality you’ll need to manage the ETL process.
-Data being delivered to your organization needs to be reliable; the processes you put in place here will ensure reliability, and build organizational trust around your data accuracy.
+The final stage of designing an ETL architecture is figuring out the functionality you’ll need to manage the ETL process.
+Data being delivered to your organization needs to be reliably available and accurate; the processes you put in place here will ensure reliability and build organizational trust around your data accuracy.

-- Job Scheduling: How often will the ETL process run?
-Will it be triggered or run automatically?
-Will this vary by data source?
-For example, your CEO will likely want daily revenue numbers, but your customer support team probably only needs NPS data every week or two.
+- Job scheduling: How often should the ETL process run?
+Should it be triggered or run automatically?
+Should this vary by data source?
+For example, your CEO will likely want daily revenue numbers, but your customer support team probably needs NPS data only every week or two.
 Getting these schedules right will reduce load on your internal systems.
-Even in environments where aspects of your ETL pipeline are built for streaming, there will likely be other components that run in batch.
+Even in environments where aspects of your ETL pipeline are built for streaming, there will likely be components that run in batch.

-- Security: Your security measures need to consider things like how to transfer data securely, but also what data gets transferred.
-For example, unless you’re PayPal (or a company like them) there’s likely no benefit to storing customer payments information in your analytics warehouse.
+- Security: Your security measures need to consider things like how to transfer data securely, as well as what data gets transferred.
+For example, unless you’re PayPal (or a company like it) there’s likely no benefit to storing customer payments information in your analytics warehouse.

-ETL Testing Tutorial – An incredibly in-depth resource that covers techniques, tester’s roles, backup recovery, and so much more.
+ETL Testing Tutorial – An in-depth resource that covers techniques, testers’ roles, backup recovery, and much more.
 This is the ultimate guide to ETL testing.

-ETL Architecture’s 34 Subsystems – The Kimball Group wrote the definitive text on ETL and data warehousing, The Data Warehouse Toolkit.
-While this isn’t all still relevant in the modern ETL environment, the 34 subsystems presents an excellent beginning point for developers looking to get the fundamentals right.
+ETL Architecture’s 34 Subsystems – The Kimball Group wrote the first definitive text on ETL and data warehousing, The Data Warehouse Toolkit.
+While the book, now in its third edition, isn’t all still relevant in the modern ETL environment, the 34 subsystems it presents make an excellent beginning point for developers looking to get the fundamentals right.

 Kimball University: Six Key Decisions for ETL Architectures – Another great resource from Kimball.
 This article outlines six questions to ask before starting your project.
 Not too surprising: the first question on the list is buy vs. build.